 Poetry and writing

-I love writing a reader supported newsletter, filled with poems and essays about healing, motherhood, gratitude, grief, and beauty at O Nobly Born: The Letters of Growing Humankindness.
+I write a reader supported newsletter, filled with poems and essays about healing, motherhood, gratitude, grief, and beauty at O Nobly Born: The Letters of Growing Humankindness.
 You can sign up for these letters here.

-My teachers + the foundation of my approach
+My teachers and lineage + the foundation of my approach

 I offer a bow of gratitude to my lineage and to those who’ve blessed me with their teaching and wisdom.
 My approach draws from three primary wells:

-- Attachment theory and IPNB (interpersonal neurobiology), including my beloved mentors, Dr. Gordon Neufeld and Bonnie Badenoch
+- Attachment theory and relational neuroscience, especially the work of my beloved mentors, Dr. Gordon Neufeld and Bonnie Badenoch

 - Self compassion

-- And Loving Presence – something that can be nurtured by practices from many spiritual and wisdom traditions
+- And Loving Presence - what's nurtured by practices from many spiritual and wisdom traditions

-I’m especially moved by the intermingling, healing waters of interpersonal neurobiology and Divine Love.
-To my ears, these conjoined rivers speak the same language of loving connection, and come from and lead to the same ocean.
+I'm especially drawn to the intermingling, healing waters of relational neuroscience and mystical waters of Divine Love.
+To my ears, these rivers speak the same language of connection and arise from and lead to the same ocean, the spark of life within.

-- Bonnie Badenoch, trauma trainer, therapist and teacher, author, The Heart of Trauma
+- Bonnie Badenoch, trauma trainer, therapist and teacher of interpersonal neurobiology, author, The Heart of Trauma

 - Tara Brach, meditation teacher, therapist, and author, Radical Compassion, True Refuge and Radical Acceptance